tomsawyer0224/maskgit/README.md

 3. **Conclusion** \
 The performace of the model is not good, for some probably reasons:
 - The dataset is too small (1799 images) ⟶ Try to use a bigger dataset.
-- The model is not complex enough ⟶ Try to use another configuration (increase image_size, depth, laten_dim, d_model, nhead).
+- The model is not complex enough ⟶ Try to use another configuration (increase image_size, depth, laten_dim, d_model, nhead,...).
 # How to use:
 1. Clone this repo, cd into maskgit.
 2. Install the requirements: pip install -q -r requirements.txt.